Carjackings: What to Know and How to Prevent Being Carjacked

 What is the Auto Theft Prevention Authority?

 Created in 1994 by the state General Assembly, the Pennsylvania Auto Theft Prevention Authority (ATPA) provides grants statewide to law enforcement agencies with the goal of reducing auto theft.
-Since inception, vehicle theft rates in Pennsylvania have decreased 73 percent, compared to a national decrease of only 47 percent.
+Since its inception, the organization has reduced theft rates in Pennsylvania by 37 percent, with ATPA grantees recovering more than $900 million in stolen vehicles and parts.

 For more information on auto theft prevention, follow us on Facebook or Twitter.